Dusty Trails and a Sharp Turn: Heroic Biker Activates ResQLink PLB in Walcha Rally Incident

 At this time, a UTE of pig hunters emerged from the bush, having witnessed the accident.
 One of these guys was an ex-paramedic, thank goodness!
 Once we established a plan, the ex-paramedic stayed with Hernan while a marshal from the event, who had stopped, and I rode to get phone reception to call 000.

-The Westpac rescue helicopter, ambulance, and rescue all arrived around the same time, half an hour after the beacon was activated.
-I have also recently been informed that Hernan is doing well.
+The Westpac rescue helicopter, ambulance, and rescue all arrived around the same time.
+They were able to arrive half an hour after they activated the locator beacon.

 Words of wisdom